First impressions separate the bad websites from the good ones, and you don’t have to be a web designer to know the difference.

 So choosing your hero images (the main visual at the very top of your pages) is just as important as it sounds.

-You want to focus on high-resolution, high-quality and professional images that are related to your field of business.
+You want to focus on high-resolution, high-quality and professional images that are related to your field of business and optimized for the web.

 Your images should demonstrate how your product or service is used, or tell a story about your brand and business.